Asle Amundsen

 Asle Amundsen (born 27 June 1952) is a Norwegian politician for the Socialist Left Party.

 He served as a deputy representative to the Parliament of Norway from Nordland during the term 1985–1989.
 He met during 32 days of parliamentary session.
-The first deputy of Hanna Kvanmo, he worked as a farmer in Andøy outside of politics.
+He was the first deputy of Hanna Kvanmo.
+Outside of politics, he worked as a farmer in Andøy Municipality.